ionic-team/stencil/BREAKING_CHANGES.md

 ### Legacy Cache Stats Config Flag Removed

 The `enableCacheStats` flag was used in legacy behavior for caching, but has not been used for some time.
-This flag has been removed from Stencil's API and should be removed from any projects' Stencil configs.
+This flag has been removed from Stencil's API and should be removed from a project's Stencil configuration file (`stencil.config.ts`).

 ### Drop Node 14 Support